Your area Not set — showing everywhere

 Longer-form draft.

-During the May 26 Infrastructure & Technology Committee meeting, Aurora officials approved a resolution to authorize an agreement with TAT Enterprises for the construction of an overflow parking lot at Phyllis Park Golf Course.
-The contract is valued at $86,426.25.
+At the May 26 Infrastructure & Technology Committee meeting, Aurora officials approved a $86,426.25 expenditure to construct an overflow parking lot at the Phillips Park Golf Course.
+The contract was awarded to TAT Enterprises, with construction expected to begin in early June and conclude in July.

 ← Back to full meeting report